dtkdt100/circles_background/README.md

 ![alt text](https://github.com/dtkdt100/circles_background/blob/main/screenshots/3.jpg)

-The second class is `CirclesBackground` that takes only one pramater `circles`.
-You need to provide a list of `CircleInfo` class that takes: size, color, turns, alignment, borderRadius, gradient.
+The second class is `CirclesBackground`, This one takes only one pramater `circles`.
+You need to provide a list of `CircleInfo` - a class that takes: size, color, turns, alignment, borderRadius, gradient.

 ##### `CirclesBackground example`
 ![alt text](https://github.com/dtkdt100/circles_background/blob/main/screenshots/4.jpg)